Queen’s funeral: No invitations for Russia, Belarus or Myanmar

 No guest list has been published yet, but US President Joe Biden was among the first to declare he will be flying in with his wife, Jill.

-The leaders of most Commonwealth countries are expected to attend, with New Zealand Prime Minister Jacinda Ardern saying she will make the nearly 24-hour journey.
+The leaders of most Commonwealth countries are expected to attend, with New Zealand Prime Minister Jacinda Ardern saying she will make the nearly 24-hour journey with a delegation of five others.

 Her Canadian and Australian counterparts, Justin Trudeau and Anthony Albanese, have also confirmed their presence.